 Yes.
 The driving licenses, valid and in force, issued by the British authorities will enable their holders to drive in our country for a period of nine months from the date of the withdrawal of the United Kingdom from the European Union.
 After this period, the general regulations will apply and the permits issued by the British authorities will enable you to drive in Spain for six months, from the entry of the owner in Spain or from the date of obtaining legal residence.
-(Note from CAB: provided your permit is accompanied by a valid international driving permit as those are the general regulations for non-EU drivers, unless there will be an agreement in place after the 9 month grace period that indicates otherwise.)
+Latest info 9.11.2019.

 Individuals holding British licenses who remain residing in Spain after the date of withdrawal from the United Kingdom, are advised to request the exchange of their driving licence for a Spanish permit before this withdrawal occurs.

 Exact same wording on the Moncloa website.